 A survey conducted by Jobvite shows jobseekers with referrals are five times more likely to be hired over those who don’t provide references or prefer disclosing them later.

-Given this fact, it’s better to leverage your referrals during a job search. any of the creative ways.
+Given this fact, it’s better to leverage your referrals during a job search in any of these creative ways.

 Ask for a Referral

 You can ask current and former bosses and colleagues as well as, friends, neighbors, and people you know who hold excellent positions and are of sound social standing.
 These would serve as informal references unless you’re fortunate enough to find someone that’s specifically in the industry where you wish to work.

 Asking for referrals from these types of people is the topmost creative way of using references for job searches.
 That’s because they’ll know you fairly well and would most likely be able to speak about your overall personality.

 What’s your personality have to do with your job search?
 Here’s the answer.
 Other than academic qualifications, experience, and skills, recruiters nowadays also look for soft skills, emotional intelligence, and personality traits to find if you’ll fit the role.

 If you have Facebook and LinkedIn accounts, it’s easy to ask for referrals and use them for your job search.
 Spread the word through your network and find someone reliable that can serve as your reference.